 - Gold: G-Purse (WMG)

-WebMoney accepts customers from 86 countries around the world.
+WebMoney accepts customers from 86 countries around the world, and most Webmoney bookmakers accept a large number of countries and international customers.
 It has a heavy presence in Eastern Europe but also has users from Western Europe, Canada, Latin America and Asia.
 Customers from the United States are not currently accepted at WebMoney.